 We reached the resort after a long train journey from Goa and a road journey from Itarsi.
 But we were recharged after a soothing welcome that we got from the staff in their welcome area that is designed using an old cart.
 We walked to the cottage through a mud path that was lighted with the lanterns on both sides that is what we would enjoy for the next 3 days.

 Denwa Backwater Escape has 8 luxury cottages and 2 tree houses.
-Design of the lodge is a traveler’s delight.
+The design of the lodge is a traveler’s delight.
 Tables and side tables are designed like suitcases with pullable drawers.
 Chairs are in plush leather while the beds and sitting areas are minimalist with mattresses thrown over the stone surfaces.
-Each cottage has sit outs at the back and on top that provide the view of backwaters with foreground of trees.
+Each cottage has sit-outs at the back and on top that provide the view of backwaters with a foreground of trees.
 And wild vegetation where birds can be seen chirping around.
 Bathrooms are huge and have an open plan that does not let you forget that you are in a jungle lodge.
-Tree houses also have similar design but they are up one flight of stairs so you get a slightly higher view of the backwaters.
+Tree houses also have a similar design but they are up one flight of stairs so you get a slightly higher view of the backwaters.

-Food is prepared by an in house team that serves both Indian and international food.
+Food is prepared by an in-house team that serves both Indian and international food.
 We had Italian food on the first day and local MP food rest of the days.
-Food was simple, delicious and presented very well.
+The food was simple, delicious and presented very well.
 Dining area again overlooks the backwaters and is divided into an indoor hall and an outdoor sit out.
-Highlight of the food at Denwa Backwater Escape was a Bush Dinner that they organized for us.
-On a small clearing on the edge of the water – lighted completely with oil lamps and lanterns besides a camp fire.
-It created a kind of romance in the air and to add to this mood, it was a full moon night with moon was shining right above us, reflecting in the silent waters.
+The highlight of the food at Denwa Backwater Escape was a Bush Dinner that they organized for us.
+On a small clearing on the edge of the water – lighted completely with oil lamps and lanterns beside a campfire.
+It created a kind of romance in the air and to add to this mood, it was a full moon night with the moon was shining right above us, reflecting in the silent waters.